Allotments

 Mart’s Meadow

 Mart’s Meadow is a smaller and newer set of allotments, situated between the A6 and the River Derwent just south of the bottom end of the riverside path in the Hopping Mill Meadow estate.
+The allotment area is being expanded to the south as more areas are cleared.
 See here for a write up of how these allotments were created.

 To find out if there are any allotments available to rent on Mart’s Meadow, e-mail helen.franny@btinternet.com